rxv3774/WebCheckers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: td
 * Team members
-  * MEMBER1
+  * Ryan Vasquez
-  * MEMBER2
+  * Brett Patterson
-  * MEMBER3
+  * Samuel Adams
-  * MEMBER4
+  * Henry Larson

 ## Executive Summary

-This is a summary of the project.
+_The application allows players to play checkers with other players who are currently signed-in.
+The game user interface (UI) supports a game experience using drag-and-drop browser capabilities for making moves.
+Beyond this minimal set of features, we have grand vision for how we could further enhance the player experience with some additional features beyond the basic checkers game._

 ### Purpose
+The Web Checkers webapp was created to enhance our knowledge and implementation of object oriented design principles, team-based software development skills, and
 > _Provide a very brief statement about the project and the most
 > important user group and user goals._